 One of the best ways to slow down is to create a holiday journal.
 Jot down all of the things that you’re thankful for this year and try and capture the highlights of everything going on.
 The great thing is that once you start this tradition, you can make reading past entries a part of your holiday routine.

 We’re planners around here.
 We love spreadsheets, calendars, and putting things into binders.
 But for all of that planning, life happens!
 No matter what you do, nothing will be perfect…whatever that looks like.

 A lot of frustration comes from unplanned events that sneak in and blow up our well-thought-out plans.
-Letting go of our idea of the perfect Christmas dinner, or the perfect holiday outfit, or the perfect decorated house isn’t easy.
+Letting go of our idea of the perfect Christmas dinner, the perfect holiday outfit, or the perfectly decorated house isn’t easy.
 But, learning to expect the unexpected, is key.
-Plan, prepare, but let go of the ideal of perfection and enjoy the beauty that can be found in imperfect things.
+Plan, and prepare, but let go of the ideal of perfection and enjoy the beauty that can be found in imperfect things.

 6. Give Back

 One of the best ways to eliminate holiday stress is to get some perspective.
 When we’re in our little bubbles, we forget that there’s a world out there of hurting people that are stressing out over much bigger problems.

 To gain perspective, give back!
 Get connected with a local church, food bank, or charity that helps the poor and needy during this time of the year.
 When you give back, you realize how much you already have.
 You’ll see how small your problems really are.
 And, you’ll gain a new appreciation for the simple things of life.

 It’s far too easy to live as though money is the cure for what ails you.
 We cannot deny that money is a tool but it’s not always the right tool.
 Focusing less on solutions that money can buy and more on your own creativity can actually make things more memorable.